Medium amplitude model for internal waves over large topography variation: Introduction

 \subsection{Motivation}

 Ocean water is not uniform when it comes to mass density.
 In fact, the temperature and salinity of water in the ocean vary according to depth which create a stratification effect dividing the water into layers with different densities.
 The disturbance of these layers by tidal flows over variable topography generates internal waves.
 The absorbed solar radiation make the upper surface water warmer with a lower density lying above a colder denser water.
 Internal waves play an important role in underwater biological life and navigation, thus understanding their behavior is very essential.
-In this paper, we are interested in the one-dimensional motion of internal waves located between two layers of fluids with different densities.
+Herein, we consider the uni-dimensional flow of internal waves.
 Simplifying assumptions on the nature of the fluids are commonly used in oceanography.
 Namely, the fluids are supposed to be homogeneous, immiscible, inviscid and affected only by gravitational force.
-Moreover, the fluids are assumed to be irrotational and incompressible.
+Moreover, irrotational and incompressible fluids are considered.